 Eating out was one of the more expensive areas of our budget.
 We ate breakfast at our Airbnb (except for the last day at the airport), but lunches or dinners were not cheap.
-The average meal cost for a pub style meal was $35-$50 for lunch and $60-$90 for dinner (total for the 5 of us).
+The average meal cost for a pub-style meal was $35-$50 for lunch and $60-$90 for dinner (total for the 5 of us).
 A typical lunch would be sandwiches and fries.
 A typical dinner could be anything from a cheeseburger meal to ribs or steak.
 The dinner cost usually included one beer/adult.

 Kids meals were easy to come by and cost between 6-10 Euros ($7-11).
 Typical options were sausages, fish & chips, or chicken nuggets.
 We often ordered a cheeseburger off the adult menu and had two children split it.

-Tip: Get the smallest car possible for your family size.?
-We researched midsized European sedans for their ability to hold 2 car seats and a booster in the back seat.
+Tip: Get the smallest car possible for your family size.
+We researched mid-sized European sedans for their ability to hold 2 car seats and a booster in the back seat.
 The Hyundai i40 had plenty of room for our family and our stuff.
 We always travel with our BumbleBum inflatable booster seat for Jackson.
 Trust me, you’ll want the smallest car possible once you see the narrowness of the roads.

-Our rental came from Europcar and we’ve now used them in Tasmania and Ireland with no issues.?
+Our rental came from Europcar and we’ve now used them in Tasmania and Ireland with no issues.
 Check rental prices HERE.

 Parking/tolls/trash removal/misc: $50

 Admission fees: $80

 Attractions in Ireland were very affordable!
-Much of our cost savings was thanks to a current Heritage Ireland promo allowing children under 12 to see historic sites for free!
-We decided not to get the Heritage Card after learning about this savings at our first stop.
+Much of our cost savings were thanks to a current Heritage Ireland promo allowing children under 12 to see historic sites for free!
+We decided not to get the Heritage Card after learning about these savings at our first stop.

 Here’s a breakdown of what we spent on admission-

 Cahir Castle 10, Rock of Cashel 16, and Charles Fort 10 (only paid for 2 adults, children were free)